DEVOTIONALS

 as opposed to something like,

-“You need to use this, because I know it works”
+“You need to do this, because I know it works”

 The first comment is in the form of a suggestion, whereas the second